tommbee/tommbee/README.md

 ### Hi, I'm Tom 👋

-I'm a UK based Software Developer currently enjoying working with TypeScript, Python & Go.
+I'm a UK based Software Developer currently enjoying working with Python, TypeScript & Go.

 💬 Feel free to ask me about any of my public repos